mithi/react-philosophies/README.md

 3. 💖 Keep things small and simple.
 (The single responsibility principle and separation of concerns)
 4. Duplication is far cheaper than the wrong abstraction (avoid premature / inappropriate generalization)
 5. Avoid prop drilling by using composition ([KCD: Prop Drilling](https://kentcdodds.com/blog/prop-drilling))
-6. Breakdown your giant `useEffect` ([KCD: Myths about useEffect](https://epicreact.dev/myths-about-useeffect))
+6. Split giant `useEffect`s to smaller independent ones ([KCD: Myths about useEffect](https://epicreact.dev/myths-about-useeffect))
-7. It might be a good idea to have `logical` and `presentational` components
+7. Extract logic to hooks and helper functions
-8. Extract logic to hooks and helper functions
+8. It might be a good idea to have `logical` and `presentational` components
 9. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo` and `useEffect`
 10. Do not put too many dependencies in `useCallback`, `useMemo` and `useEffect`
 11. Consider using `useReducer`, if some values of your state rely on other values of your state